 Tuition: $500.
 A $250 deposit is required to hold a space in this course.
 There must be a minimum of 5 registered students for the course to run.

 Accomodations: Students can camp (tent, car, RV, etc.) at the school camping area or stay in a nearby hotel.
 School accommodations include a field kitchen (refrigeration, stove, sink, counters), outdoor shower and small above-ground pool, porta potty and composting latrine, electricity for recharging phones and laptops and wifi.
 Students are responsible for their travel arrangements and food.

 Shuttle from bus station or airport: We can provide airport or bus shuttling to the school if needed, with a quick trip to the area grocery store on the way to the school.
 Shuttled transport is $20 to/from the airport.

 Gear List: This will be emailed out several weeks prior to the intensive week course to all registered students.

 Pre-Requisites: none.
 This 5-day course completes one of four needed clinical intensive weeks as part of the Clinical Herbal Medic Program.

 To sign up using a credit card, visit our Square store.

 To sign up using Paypal, visit our Meetup page.

-To register with a check or money order, please email us at:
+To register with a check, money order or cash, please email us at: